Topological insulators and geometry of vector bundles: Tight-binding models and Bloch theory

 We substitute the expression for $|\alpha_m\ket $ as an inverse transform of $|\alpha_k\ket$ into Eq.~(\ref{Eq:GenRSH}) and obtain

 where $\hat H_k$ is the \defn{Bloch Hamiltonian}.
-Thus in the Bloch wave basis the Hamiltonian of the diatomic chain describes $N$ independent two-level systems parameterized by the crystal momentum $k$.
-The matrix $H_k$ is given by Fourier transform of Eq.~(\ref{Eq:ChainRSH}) and reads
+Note that, in contrast with Eq.~\eqref{Eq:GenRSH}, here we do not have any coupling between states with different $k$.
+Thus, in the Bloch wave basis the Hamiltonian of the diatomic chain describes $N$ \emph{independent} two-level systems parameterized by the crystal momentum $k$.
+Instead of diagonalizing $2N\times 2N$ matrix, we need to diagonalize $N$ matrices, each of dimension $2\times 2$.
+In general, the rank of the matrix $H_k$ is determined by the number of orbitals in the unit cell.

+According to Eq.~\eqref{Eq:MSH}, the matrix $H_k$ is given by the Fourier transform of $H_n$.
+For our diatomic chain, the Bloch Hamiltonian matrix reads